 The presence of hate groups on Twitter has been growing since 2008, but between the close of 2015 and the end of 2016, we discovered some of the most dramatic increases in the number of likes of hate groups since Twitter’s founding in 2006.

-Anti-Muslim groups (which saw their sharpest increase between 2014 and 2015) grew in likes by just over 20 percent, but anti-immigrant and anti-LGBT groups’ likes grew by about 171 and 130 percent, respectively.
+Anti-Muslim groups (which saw their sharpest increase) grew in likes by just over 20 percent, but anti-immigrant and anti-LGBT groups’ likes grew by about 171 and 130 percent, respectively.
 Sadly, the U.S. also saw one of its most violent crimes targeted toward the LGBT community in June 2016 when 49 people were murdered in the Orlando Pulse Nightclub shooting.
-Anti-immigrant Twitter accounts saw the largest increase, particularly in the wake of the 2016 presidential election, where divisive language and attitudes toward immigrants continue to remain a contested topic as we progress through the new year and a new presidency.
+Anti-immigrant Twitter accounts saw the largest increase, particularly in the wake of the 2016 presidential election, where divisive language and attitudes toward immigrants remained a contested topic long after the election.
+In fact, it still remains a controversial topic to this day.

 For this campaign, we at SafeHome.org tracked down over 100 hate groups operating on Twitter.
 To define a “hate group,” we sourced https://www.splcenter.org/hate-map, which provided an initial list for us to start our search.
 These hate groups were then grouped into broader categories defined here and further grouped.
 See below for the groupings.
 With this data, we were able to average tweet volume, look at the total number of followers for different hate groups, and find other information related to this corpus of tweets.